roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 ## Mulligans

 This is the part you seriously need to read if you are starting with the deck.
-The whole thing about Phoenix is understanding that the match, at least in game 1, is all about spending your mana, building up for future Treasure Cruises, all the while mantaining  the battlefield in a manageable state.
+The whole thing about Phoenix is understanding that the match, at least in game 1, is all about spending your mana, building up for future Treasure Cruises, all the while maintaining the battlefield in a manageable state.
 I understand that mulliganing leaves your initial options slimmer, but unless you are against a deck with hand disruption (eg: [Thoughtseize](https://scryfall.com/card/2xm/109/thoughtseize) or [Duress](https://scryfall.com/card/usg/132/duress)), you can and _should_ aggressively mulligan to be able to build your plan.

-The number one issue I see people doing is keeping hands that seem great in the long run (+2 Delve Spells in Hand), or having a lot of removal without knowing the opposing matchup.
+The number one issue I see is people keeping hands that seem great in the long run (+2 Delve Spells in hand) or having a lot of removal without knowing the opposing matchup.
-On the other hand, I tend to see people mulliganing away hands that are perfectly reasonable and due to confirmation bias (or failure to believe in the [quantum state](#quantum-state) the deck offers), mulligan away Air hands.
+On the other hand, I tend to see people mulliganing away hands that are perfectly reasonable, and due to confirmation bias (or failure to believe in the [quantum state](#quantum-state) the deck offers), mulligan away Air hands.

 There's a [specific section]({{ site.github.url }}{% post_url 2024-06-04-hand-examples %}) to dive through initial hands.